holgerkoch/adfds300/README.md

 2. the engine of the camper goes off
 * get the weather information for the actual position (http://api.openweathermap.org/data/2.5/forecast/daily?lat=50.984768&lon=11.02988&units=metric&&lang=de&cnt=3&APPID=...)
+* get the timezone information for the actual position
 * mark the actual position on the map
 * deactivate the GPS / GSM modul
 * once the minute, the informationen on the epaper will be refreshed.
 After this, the wemos and the epaper enter a sleep state.

 Thoughts on data consumption:
 * the weather information cost 1k per request.
 For 4 requests a day (2 scheduled, maybe 12:00 and 0:00, and 2 after a stop), this are 120KB per month.
 * the tracking of the camper cost about 50 Byte per position.
 The Pico (owntracks for ESP8266) publishes (or serializes to the file system if it’s offline) a location when it detects it’s moved mindist meters (100 by default) and 5 seconds interval have elapsed.
 Depending on speed and distance, you will need max.
 720 plots per hour, 36 kByte per hour.
 If you drive 2 hours a day, you need about 2,5 MByte per month.
+* update the timezone information after each engine stop.
+For 4 stops a day you need 60KB per month.
 * At the moment, with a sim card from http://datamobile.ag/wp-content/uploads/2015/08/tarifblatt.pdf, you pay 20 cents per MByte in whole europe.
 So it cost 60 cent plus 1€ monthly maintenance fee (only when card has been used).